openconfig/reference/rpc/gnmi/gnmi-union_replace.md

    the error details with sufficient information for the union operation’s failure to be debugged.

-1. Replace the running configuration with the candidate configuration
+1. Replace the running configuration with the candidate configuration.

 1. If an error occurs when performing the configuration replacement the existing gNMI specification 3.4.3 applies.
 The target rolls back all configuration